 Most importantly, it’s less likely to build up and block moisture from getting through to your strands.
 You get all of the benefits of silicones (less heavy, more lightweight product, more moisture to your hair), minus the drawbacks (buildup, dehydrated hair).

 But what if I still don’t want to use silicones?

-If you want to opt out of silicones altogether, don’t worry, you’re not destined to have dull, frizzy hair.
+If you want to opt out of silicones altogether, don’t worry; you’re not destined to have dull hair or unwanted frizz.
 Fortunately, you’ve got some other options.
+You can still find shine and moisture without silicones.
 Prose offers a few plant-based, silicone-free alternatives.
 We refer to them as vegetable oils—not to be confused with the kind you use to bake!

 In our silicone-free hair care products, we use capryloyl glycerin and sebacic acid copolymer.
 Capryloyl glycerin and sebacic acid copolymer can help with softness in your hair.
 Despite the chemical-y sounding names, both come from natural sources: coconut and castor oils.